How can I be part of the SDARL program?

 Each class is approximately 30 persons and is selected in the spring of even numbered years with the first seminar scheduled for November of that year.
-Class VIII members will interview in April 2014 with class selection being announced by May, 2014.
-The first seminar will be held in Chamberlain on November, 2014.
-Class VIII will graduate April 2016.
+Class X members will interview in April 2018 with class selection being announced by May 2018.
+The first seminar will be held in Chamberlain on November 2018.
+Class IX will graduate April 2018.

 What are the costs?

 The South Dakota Agriculture and Rural Leadership, Inc. board of directors estimates the total cost of the program to be more than $16,000 per participant for the two-year experience.
 Tuition for Class IX is $4,600 (plus tax) for the two-year experience, payable in four installments.
 The fee is applied toward the total cost of the experience.Participants are responsible for travel costs to and from seminars and some incidentals.
 The first fee is not due until after acceptance to the class.